Dimterion/PoTW/README.md

 ## Current state

-- General structure is done (subject to updates)
+- General structure has been done (subject to updates)
-- Game can be completed (in a rough state)
+- Game can be completed (some visuals might change in the future)
-- Texts and dialogues will be edited / adjusted / remade
+- Texts and dialogues have been finished (occasional edits may occur)
-- Work with the images has just been started, thus only some of them were added currently
-- With a small chance the styling may change
+- With a small chance the styling and images may change
-- Main focus for the moment: editing texts, adding images, styling adjustment